ryaninthecloud/train-board/README.md

 ## ✅ What's Next?
 ⬜ Add in additional authentication services

-⬜ Leverage UDP communication so the microcontroller has automatically detect the API address
+⬜ Leverage UDP communication so the microcontroller can automatically detect the API address

 ⬜ Have microcontroller receive configuration information from the API